Japanese Zen Buddhist Philosophy

 - Stone, Jacqueline I, 1999, Original Enlightenment and the Transformation of Medieval Japanese Buddhism, Honolulu: University of Hawaiōi Press.

-- Suzuki, D.T., 2010.
-Zen and Japanese Culture, Princeton: Princeton University Press.
+- Suzuki, D.T., 2010, Zen and Japanese Culture, Princeton: Princeton University Press.

-- Suzuki, D.T., 1976.
-Essays in Zen Buddhism (2nd series), New York: Samuel Weiser Inc.
+- Suzuki, D.T., 1976, Essays in Zen Buddhism (2nd series), New York: Samuel Weiser Inc.

-- –––, 1976.
-Essays in Zen Buddhism (3rd series), New York: Samuel Weiser Inc.
+- –––, 1976, Essays in Zen Buddhism (3rd series), New York: Samuel Weiser Inc.

-- –––, 1960.
-Manual of Zen Buddhism, New York: Grove Press.
+- –––, 1960, Manual of Zen Buddhism, New York: Grove Press.

-- ––– (tr.), 1932.
-The Lankāvatā ra Sūtra, Boulder: Prajñā Press.
+- ––– (tr.), 1932, The Lankāvatā ra Sūtra, Boulder: Prajñā Press.

-- Thurman, Robert (tr.), 1976.
-The Holy Teaching of Vimalakīrti, University Park: The Pennsylvania State University Press.
+- Thurman, Robert (tr.), 1976, The Holy Teaching of Vimalakīrti, University Park: The Pennsylvania State University Press.

-- Ueda, Shizuteru (ed.), 1981.
-Zen no sekai [The World of Zen].
+- Ueda, Shizuteru (ed.), 1981, Zen no sekai [The World of Zen].
 Tokyo: Risōsha.

-- Yanagita, Seizan, 1974.
-Mu no tankyū; Chūgoku zenbukkyō [Inquiry into Nothing: Chinese Zen Buddhism], Tokyo: Kadokawa shoten.
+- Yanagita, Seizan, 1974, Mu no tankyū; Chūgoku zenbukkyō [Inquiry into Nothing: Chinese Zen Buddhism], Tokyo: Kadokawa shoten.

-- Yuasa, Yasuo, 2003.
-“Shinsōshinri no genshōgakunōto” [Phenomenological Notes on Depth-psychology], in Yuasa Yasuo Zenshū [Complete Works of Yuasa Yauso], Tokyo: Hakua shobō, 2003, vol. 4.
+- Yuasa, Yasuo, 2003, “Shinsōshinri no genshōgakunōto” [Phenomenological Notes on Depth-psychology], in Yuasa Yasuo Zenshū [Complete Works of Yuasa Yauso], Tokyo: Hakua shobō, 2003, vol. 4.

-- –––, 1987.
-The Body: An Eastern Mind-Body Theory, Nagatomo Shigenori and Thomas P. Kasulis (tr.), Albany: State University of New York Press.
+- –––, 1987, The Body: An Eastern Mind-Body Theory, Nagatomo Shigenori and Thomas P. Kasulis (tr.), Albany: State University of New York Press.

-- –––, 1993.
-The Body, Self-Cultivation and Ki-Energy, Shigenori Nagatomo and Monte S. Hull (trans.), Albany: State University of New York Press.
+- –––, 1993, The Body, Self-Cultivation and Ki-Energy, Shigenori Nagatomo and Monte S. Hull (trans.), Albany: State University of New York Press.